Akashic101/blog/src/blog/2024-01-21-Track-and-display-uptime-of-your-blog/2024-01-21-Track-and-display-uptime-of-your-blog.md

 Now of course since Eleventy generates static websites this data won't change unless we update it by rebuilding the website.
 To solve this I added `0 0 * * * cd blog && sudo npx @11ty/eleventy` to the crontab on my Pi.
 With this the website will be rebuild once per day at midnight to show the new data.

 And thats it, now your uptime gets accurately tracked and displayed in your blog.
 The Uptime-Kuma-Web-API also offers endpoints to track for example the average ping of the website you are tracking, planned maintenances and more to display if you want to.
 I'd love to see your implementation of Uptime Kuma so feel free to share them with me.

+## Footnotes

+[^1]: The authentication-token will change whenever the monitor changes (and possibly the service restarts).
+You will have to reauthenticate when this happens and update the token in the `.env`-file.
+If you have any idea on how to automate this please let me know.